 I am not an emotionally expressive person, so it’s hard for me to effusively declare my love and support for those around me.
-My way of showing love to others usually involves doing, buying, writing, or making things for them, but these things take time, money, and creative effort.
+My way of showing love usually involves doing, buying, writing, or making things for them, but these things take time, money, and creative effort.
 I can only write so many letters, make so many crafts, and purchase so many gifts in one week or even one year.

 That thought made a lightbulb glow brightly in my brain.
 So often I have become overwhelmed by the weight of how many people are around me.
 God loves each and every one of them, so I have to as well, right?
 How can my little introverted self possibly love all of them?